Molecular breast imaging

-Molecular breast imaging is a safe procedure.
-Like every test, it carries certain risks and limitations, such as:
+Molecular breast imaging is safe.
+Like every test, it carries certain risks and limitations.
+These might include:

-Exposure to a low level of radiation.
-During molecular breast imaging, you're exposed to a minimal dose of radiation that's considered safe for routine screening.
+- The tracer gives off a low level of radiation.
+During molecular breast imaging, you're exposed to a minimal dose of radiation.
+The level of radiation is considered safe for routine screening.
 The benefits of the test typically outweigh the risks of radiation exposure.

-- Allergic reaction to tracer.
-Though extremely rare, allergic reactions to the radioactive tracer can occur.
-Tell your doctor about any allergies you have.
+- The tracer can cause an allergic reaction.
+Though very rare, allergic reactions to the radioactive tracer can happen.
+Tell your provider about any allergies you have.

 - The test can't detect all cancers.
 As with all tests, molecular breast imaging may miss some cancers.
-Some cancers may be too small to be detected by the gamma camera.
-Others may be located in areas that are difficult to view using molecular breast imaging, such as those near the chest wall.
+Some cancers may be in areas that are hard to see using molecular breast imaging.

 How you prepare

-To prepare for a molecular breast imaging test, you'll be asked to:
+To prepare for a molecular breast imaging test, you might need to:

-- Tell your doctor if you're pregnant.
-Molecular breast imaging isn't recommended for women who are pregnant.
+- Tell your health care provider if you're pregnant.
+Molecular breast imaging isn't recommended if you're pregnant.

-- Tell your doctor if you're nursing.
+- Tell your provider if you're nursing.
 Molecular breast imaging usually isn't recommended if you're using your own milk to feed a baby.
-But if the test is necessary, your doctor may recommend that you stop nursing for 24 hours after the test, which gives your body time to eliminate the radioactive tracer time to leave your body.
-You may choose to use a breast pump before your test to express and store milk for feeding your baby after your test.
+But if the test is needed, your provider may recommend that you stop nursing for a short period of time.
+This gives the radioactive tracer time to leave your body.
+You may choose to use a pump to collect milk before your test.
+You can store the milk to feed to the baby after the test.

-- Schedule the test for the beginning of your menstrual cycle.
-If you haven't been through menopause, it may be preferable to schedule your molecular breast imaging exam around seven to 14 days after the first day of your period.
+- If possible, schedule the test for the beginning of your menstrual cycle.
+If you menstruate, schedule your molecular breast imaging exam around 3 to 14 days after the first day of your period.

-- Don't eat anything for 3 to 4 hours beforehand.
-Fasting before your test increases the amount of the tracer that travels to your breast tissue and creates better quality pictures.
+- Don't eat anything for 3 to 4 hours before your test.
+Fasting before your test increases the amount of the tracer that travels to your breast tissue.
 It's OK to drink liquids before your test so that you're hydrated.
 Choose clear liquids such as water, diet soft drinks, and coffee or tea without milk and sugar.

 What you can expect